 Chronicle Season of Sharing Fund, San Francisco, CA. $2,000 to support the Fund, which, through a network of community service agencies, provides assistance to people living at or below the San Francisco Bay Area poverty level.
 The majority of assistance goes towards housing and other critical needs.

-First Descents, Vail, CO. $3,500 to support camp programs for the coming year.
+First Descents, Vail, CO. $5,000 for camp participant scholarships.
 First Descents is a kayak camp for young adults with cancer.

 God's Love We Deliver, New York, NY. $10,000 to support the cost of home-delivered meals and nutrition counseling.